 Do you know what time it is?

 In informal or spoken English, sometimes we ask two questions together.
 The first question is kind of an introduction for the listener.
-They tend to make the first question less direct:
+They tend to make the first question less direct.
+The second question is a pro-sentence, because it is a single word that acts as a whole sentence.

 Especially in spoken English, when the speaker(s) and the listener(s) know the context of the conversation, people often shorten the wh-questions in conversation: